 Why study history at Queen Mary?

-School of History staff regularly contribute to academic and public life with books, journal papers, and media broadcasts.
-Recent broadcasts include: BBC Two series Behind Closed Doors and At Home with the Georgians and BBC Radio 4’s Voices From the Old Bailey by Professor Amanda Vickery; Monsieur Non – a programme on Charles de Gaulle delivered by Professor Julian Jackson for Archive on 4; and Dr Tom Asbridge developed and presented The Crusader’s Lost Fort for BBC2’s Timewatch.
+Our staff regularly contribute to academic and public life with books, journal papers, and media broadcasts.
+Broadcasts from History staff include: BBC Two series Ian Hislop’s a Stiff Upper Lip-An Emotional History of Britain, a series in which Dr Thomas Dixon was a consultant and interviewee.
+BBC Two’s Behind Closed Doors and At Home with the Georgians and BBC Radio 4’s Voices from the Old Bailey by Professor Amanda Vickery.
+Professor Julian Jackson delivered a programme on Charles de Gaulle called Monsieur Non for Archive on 4; and Dr Tom Asbridge developed and presented The Crusader’s Lost Fort for BBC2’s Timewatch.

-Our intellectual diversity is a key feature of our research community.
-This will enable you to study traditional political history alongside the history of art and architecture, or to combine history with film or English literature.
+Our intellectual diversity is a key feature of our community.
+This will enable you to study political history alongside the history of art or film.
 By following cultural and intellectual themes you could investigate topics as diverse as: the lives of Oscar Wilde; the representation of war in contemporary British popular culture; or the Medieval Islamic world.